 Temporary protection of mark exhibited at international exhibition.

-- 108. (1) An applicant for registration of a mark who has exhibited goods bearing the mark or rendered services under the mark at an official or officially recognized international exhibition and who applies for registration of the mark within six months from the date on which the goods bearing the mark or services under the mark were first exhibited or services respectively at such exhibition, shall on request, be deemed to have applied for registration of that mark on the date on which the goods bearing the mark or the services rendered under the mark were first exhibited or rendered at such exhibition. - (2) Evidence of the exhibition of the goods bearing the mark or the services rendered under the mark shall be by a certificate issued by the appropriate Authority of the exhibition stating the date on which the mark was first used at such exhibition in connection with such goods or services. - (3) The provisions of subsections (1) and (2) shall not extend to any other period of priority claimed by the applicant.
+108.(1) An applicant for registration of a mark who has exhibited goods bearing the mark or tendered services under the mark at an official or officially recognized international exhibition and who applies for registration of the mark within six months from the date on which the goods bearing the mark or services under the mark were mark exhibited or services respectively at such exhibition, shall on request, be deemed to have applied for registration of that mark on the date on which the goods hearing the mark or the services rendered under the mark were first exhibited or rendered at such exhibition.

+(2) Evidence of the exhibition of the goods bearing the mark or the services rendered under the mark shall be by a certificate issued by the appropriate Authority of the exhibition stating the date on which the mark was first used at such exhibition in connection with such goods or services.

+(3) The provisions of subsections (1) and (2) shall not extend to any other period of priority claimed by the applicant.

 Application fee.

-109. An application for registration of a mark shall not be entertained unless the prescribed fee has been paid to the Director-General.
+109. An application for registration of a mark shall not be entertained

-Examination of application as to form.

-- 110. (1) The Director-General shall examine whether the applicant for registration of the mark satisfies the requirements specified in sections 106 and 109 and where applicable the provisions of sections 107 and 108. - (2) Where the applicant fails to comply with the provision of sections 106 and 109, the Director-General shall refuse to register the mark:
+Examination of application a to form.
+110.(1) The Director-General shall examine whether the applicant for registration of the mark satisfies the requirements specified in sections 106 and 109 and where applicable the provisions of sections 107 and 108.

+(2) Where the applicant fails to comply with the provision of sections 106 and 109, the Director-General shall refuse to register the mark: